New Voter in Pinellas County: Start Here

 The Deadline to Register to Vote

 The last day you can register to vote in an election is 29 days before that election.
-That means anyone who wants to vote in the Aug.
-28 primary must be registered by July 30, 2018.
-And if you miss that deadline, you have until Oct.
-9 to register for the Nov.
-6 general election.
+That means anyone who wants to register to vote for the 2020 Primary Election needs to do so by July 20, 2020.

 Don’t delay!
 The elections office makes no exceptions here, so you should register as soon as possible.
 Learn more in our Mini Guide to Voter Registration in Florida.